Sand is considered a key ingredient in creating a good horse arena or track footing.

 If there are too many fine sand particles in the sand, it can lead to compaction which is not considered ideal for training arenas.

-River Sands offers two options for arena or track sand that both meet the above criteria: RS Coarse and RW Coarse.
-RS Coarse is tan in colour and is locally harvested from our river systems, while RW Coarse is ochre in colour and is harvested from a nearby quarry.
+River Sands offers two options for arena or track sand that both meet the above criteria: C38 and RW Coarse.
+RW Coarse is harvested from a nearby quarry.
 They are cleaned sands with high silica content for durability and hardness.
 Both sands also provide good drainage, even when covered and exposed to the elements, and have very little clay content to limit dust.